cirosantilli/git-tutorial/index.md

 By default, `git rm` won't remove dirs.

-#remove file from repo history
+#Remove file from repo history

 [rm] does not remove files from repo history, only from future versions.